Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Flow: A modular learning framework

 \eat{ Because TraCI can only set velocities, not accelerations, we convert the acceleration into an instantaneous $\delta v = \alpha \cdot dt$, where $\alpha$ is the acceleration and $dt$ is the simulation time step-size. } \eat{\todoKanaad{Let's bring up a point about mulitagent Flow work here somewhere?
 I'm not completely sure what that would entail? do we want to say like "Flow facilitates shared policies by training the same policy using multiple vehicles to sample trajectories."?}}

-Finally, Flow is designed to be inter-operable with classical model-based control methods for evaluation purposes.
-That is, the learning component of Flow is optional, and this permits the fair comparison of diverse methods for traffic control.
+Finally, Flow is designed to be inter-operable with classical model-based methods for evaluation purposes.
+In other words, the learning component of Flow is optional, and this permits the fair comparison of diverse methods for traffic control.

 \eat{